 - interest rate swaps,

 - currency swaps,

-- equity swaps.
+- equity swaps,

 - total return swaps or

+credit default swaps.

 - credit default swaps.

-7.8 Total return swaps
+6.8 Total return swaps

 A total return swap is a derivative in which one counterparty transfers to another counterparty the total return of a reference liability including income from interest and fees, gains and losses from price fluctuations, and credit losses.